-- 1. Once a student has earned 25 credit points (see section on point recording), at least 10 of which were gained in interscholastic contests, the local chapter advisor may enroll the student as a member upon payment of the \$20 enrollment fee. - 2.
+- 1. The school will be assessed a \$20 membership fee per student enrolled by the local chapter advisor.
+A student becomes a member upon payment of this fee.
+Points are recorded online for student participation in interscholastic contests or service speaking endeavors.
+Once a student has earned 25 merit points (see section on point recording), at least 10 of which were gained in interscholastic contests, the student will earn their first Merit seal in the National Forensic League Honor Society. - 2.
 Standards: The applicant should have a real interest in speech, maintain a high standard of contest ethics, and be of good character.
 Tests to be applied to each applicant should include: - a.
 Deserving by ability and achievement, to be honored with Association membership and the key or pin? - b.
 Will granting membership to this person favorably affect the significance of Association membership in this school and elsewhere?

 In case of doubt, it is better to defer granting membership.
-The applicant can always be admitted later; once admitted, it is difficult and painful to remove him/her.
+The applicant can always be admitted later; once admitted, it is difficult and painful to remove them.